 In a volume-based service desk pricing model (i.e. per ticket), a frequently asked question from potential clients is, “What’s your incentive to lower the monthly volume?”
 The short answer for any well-run service desk is retaining happy clients.
 In reality, though, the answer is far more complicated.
 Considering the fact that IT systems and applications are perpetually evolving, clients should expect some volume of support tickets as end-users adapt to the latest version of existing tools (i.e. Microsoft Office products) and clients leverage emerging technologies that a service desk is designed to address.

-The good news is utilization-based pricing is typically more cost-effective than an internal staffing model, especially when factoring in the compensation of full-time employees during slow periods and overtime during peak periods.
-That being said monthly operational costs can be further reduced when eliminating unnecessary tickets wherever possible.
+The good news is that utilization-based pricing is typically more cost-effective than an internal staffing model, especially when factoring in the compensation of full-time employees during slow periods and overtime during peak periods.
+That being said, monthly operational costs can be further reduced when eliminating unnecessary tickets wherever possible.

 Top 5 Processes to Minimize Tickets in Per-Ticket Pricing Model

 Below are the recommended processes that effective service desk providers employ to minimize superfluous tickets in a per-ticket pricing model.